-The EMS Division is the regulatory oversight authority for all EMS activities in the District of Columbia.
-The EMS Division is located within the Health Emergency Preparedness and Response Administration (HEPRA) of the DC Department of Health.
+The Emergency Medical Services (EMS) Division is the regulatory oversight authority for all E.M.S activities in the District of Columbia.
+The E.M.S Division is located within the Health Emergency Preparedness and Response Administration (HEPRA) of the DC Department of Health.

-The mission of the Emergency Medical Services Division is to encourage, foster, and promote the continued development of an optimal system of emergency medical and trauma care which provides the best possible patient outcome.
+The mission of the Emergency Medical Services Division is to encourage, foster, and promote the continued development of an optimal system of emergency medical and trauma care that provides the best possible patient outcome.
 The EMS Division is responsible for the certification of all emergency medical service providers in the District of Columbia.
-We are charged with the regulatory oversight of the EMS Educational Institutions and EMS Response Organizations.
-We are tasked with developing the District-wide trauma system plan and the designation of District trauma centers.
+We are charged with the regulatory oversight of the EMS Educational Institutions and the EMS Response Organizations.
+The Department of Health does not provide EMT training.
+We certify the educational institutions that provide EMT training in the District.

 The EMS Division runs the District’s Comfort Care Order/Do Not Resuscitate program and works with the Emergency Medical Services for Children program.
-It is our responsibility and our duty to recognize, research and recommend resolutions to all problems and situations that could hinder providing the best possible pre-hospital service to the citizens and visitors of the District.
+It is our responsibility and our duty to recognize, research and recommend solutions to all problems and issues that could hinder providing the best possible pre-hospital service to the citizens and visitors of the District.

 We strive to be an EMS system acknowledged as a leader for providing the highest quality patient care.
-Our knowledge and insight into EMS systems is a service that is sought out to help other EMS systems attain the same level of quality care.
-We will do this:
+We will do this by:

-- by promoting excellence through district-wide regulation, and promoting healthy communities;
+- promoting excellence through district-wide regulation, and promoting healthy communities;

-- through value-added information for emergency preparedness, public health, EMS research and strategic governance; and
+- providing value-added information for emergency preparedness, public health, EMS research and strategic governance; and

-- by managing knowledge, EMS can improve public health in the nation’s capitol.
+- managing knowledge to improve public health in the nation’s capital.

 Some of the duties of the members of the EMS Division include: